Jim answers questions from fellow Drillers

 Let’s do some Drillin’!

-Q: In the few years I’ve spent working in the field of Web site analytics I’ve only met a very small handful of companies that are able to take immediate action based on data.
+Q: In the few years I’ve spent working in the field of digital analytics I’ve only met a very small handful of companies that are able to take immediate action based on data.
 Because of this, I’m generally less excited about “real time” data than “getting the right data in a reasonable amount of time”.

 A: There is a profit opportunity in virtually every business for real-time analytics, but the opportunity will probably be very different for each business.
 I think this idea is so important that I’m going to spend a significant amount of time not answering this question specifically, but using a “business model” to explain it.
 I really want people to think about the following and then relate it to their own businesses.